egranata/puppy/README.md

 A sample configuration for Bochs and QEMU launcher script can be found in the `build` directory.

 Please be aware that **this is not an officially supported Google product**.

+# Contributing

+Please see `CONTRIBUTING.md` and follow the instructions therein.